tc39/proposal-ses/README.md

 direct-eval.
 We need to do something about this, but it is not yet clear what.

+Of course, there is the perpetual bikeshedding of names.
+We are not attached to the names we present here.

 ## Acknowledgements

 Many thanks to E. Dean Tribble, Kevin Reid, Michael Ficarra, Tom Van